transplantation-immunology-maastricht/saddle-bags/README.md

 AGCTAGCTA
 gctagctagctag

+## Annotating my exons
+If you don't know where your exons are, we have provided a list of common sequences surrounding exon boundaries.
+See the [Release Page](https://github.com/transplantation-immunology/EMBL-HLA-Submission/releases) for a .pdf reference of exon boundaries.

 ## Output Data
 The resulting report is in the form of an EMBL HLA Novel Allele submission flatfile.
-You can submit this to EMBL as a new HLA allele.
+You can submit this to EMBL as a new HLA allele

 ## For more information on EMBL's ENA format:
 http://www.ebi.ac.uk/ena/submit/sequence-submission